-As with all medications, there is a possibility that you could be allergic to phentermine.
-It is hard to predict whether or not you will be allergic to phentermine, but a previous allergic reactions to related products may increase the likeliness of a phentermine allergy.
+It is hard to predict whether or not you will be allergic to phentermine, but a previous allergic reactions to related products increase the likelihood of a phentermine allergy.

-General itchiness in the absence of a rash, however, is less likely to represent a phentermine allergy.
-Itchiness is a common side effect of amphetamines, which possess a chemical structure similar to that of phentermine .
-Still, any skin abnormality is considered a serious phentermine side effect and should be evaluated by a medical professional as soon as possible .
+General itchiness in the absence of a rash, however, is less likely to be a phentermine allergy.
+Itchiness is a common side effect of amphetamines, which possess a chemical structure similar to that of phentermine (

 As with many side effects, phentermine rash lasts for a different amount of time in each case.

-Some patients have reported that their phentermine rash went away with capsules, after their prescription was switched from tablets to a similar dose in capsule form.
-So, if you suspect that it may be an inactive ingredient causing the phentermine rash, this is one option to discuss with your doctor.
-Other users find relief in decreasing their dose.
+Some patients have reported that their phentermine rash went away after they started taking capsules instead of tablets.
+So, if you suspect that it may be an inactive ingredient causing the phentermine rash, discuss this option with your doctor.

-Your doctor may also suggest a topical or OTC treatment to help treat the rash.
+If your rash does not have an allergic etiology, your doctor may suggest a topical treatment to help treat the rash.
 He or she can determine which, if any, cream is best to treat your particular rash.

 - Members of “Losing Weight with Phentermine” Support Group on Facebook & Phentermine.com Forum.
 (2019, March 13).
 [User Report of Common Phentermine Side Effects].
 Unpublished raw data.